The Last Lion (horse): Background

-The Last Lion is a light-coloured bay horse standing 15.3½ hands high (1.61 metres), with a narrow white blaze and white socks on his hind legs.
+The Last Lion was a light-coloured bay horse standing 15.3½ hands high (1.61 metres), with a narrow white blaze and white socks on his hind legs.
 He was bred in Ireland by Barronstown Stud & Mrs T Stack.
 As a yearling in September 2015 The Last Lion was consigned by the Glenvale Stud to the Goffs Orby sale and was bought for 82,000 euros by the trainer Mark Johnston.
 He entered the ownership of John Brown & Megan Dennis and was taken into training with Johnston at Middleham, North Yorkshire.

 He was sired by Choisir, an Australian-bred sprinter who won the Golden Jubilee Stakes and the King's Stand Stakes at Royal Ascot in 2003.
 As a breeding stallion he has made a considerable impact, siring major winners including Olympic Glory, Starspangledbanner and Obviously.
 The Last Lion's dam Mala Mala (a half-sister to Tarascon) won only one minor races but finished third in both the Moyglare Stud Stakes and the Cheveley Park Stakes.
 She was descended from the Irish broodmare Ballisland (foaled in 1946) who was the female-line ancestor of several other major winners including Al Hareb, Muhaarar and Relkino.